Pierre Hauck: Career

 Hauck first studied law at Justus Liebig University in Giessen from 1997 to 2001, where he passed his first state law examination.
 During this time, he worked as a student assistant for Walter Gropp.
 Gropp was also his doctoral supervisor during the preparation of his dissertation from 2001 to 2003; Hauck also passed his second state law examination during this period.

 Hauck transferred to the University of Sussex, where he completed postgraduate studies in international criminal law and comparative criminal law from 2005 to 2006.
 In the year of his return, he obtained his doctorate in law from the University of Giessen and then worked as a research assistant until 2008.
 In 2007, he graduated from the University of Sussex with an LL.M. in International Criminal Law.

 He wrote his habilitation thesis on the topic of ‘Heimliche Strafverfolgung und Schutz der Privatheit (Covert Criminal Investigation and the Protection of Privacy)’ between 2007 and 2011.
 During this period, Hauck also held various positions at other faculties.

 In 2010, Hauck received a DFG research fellowship as a visiting scholar at the University of Oxford (UK) with Professor Andrew Ashworth.
 In 2011, he received the Dr Herbert Stolzenberg Prize from the University of Giessen for his postdoctoral thesis.

 After serving as acting chair of criminal law and criminal procedure at the University of Giessen and criminal law, criminal procedure and legal philosophy at the University of Trier in the winter semester of 2011 and summer semester of 2012, he was appointed to the chair of criminal law, Criminal Procedure Law and Philosophy of Law at the University of Trier.
 In 2014, that university's executive committee awarded him the prize for outstanding achievements in academic teaching.
 On 1 October 2018, Hauck took over the chair of Criminal Law and Criminal Procedure Law at Justus Liebig University Giessen.

+In 2018 and 2020, his research received funding from the European Commission.
+This led to the publication of *Fraud in Europe*, *The EPPO/OLAF Compendium of National Procedures*, and commentaries on *The PIF Directive*, *The OLAF Regulation* and *The EPPO Regulation*.

+From 1 October 2022 to 30 September 2025, he served for three years as Dean of Studies for the Faculty of Law at JLU Giessen.

 Hauck is a member of the DFG network ‘The Role of Comparative Criminal Law in the Europeanisation of Criminal Justice’.